 - ਕੂੜੁ ਠਗੀ ਗੁਝੀ ਨਾ ਰਹੈ ਕੂੜੁ ਮੁਲੰਮਾ ਪਲੇਟਿ ਧਰੇਹੁ ॥ ਕੂੜੀ ਕਰਨਿ ਵਡਾਈਆ ਕੂੜੇ ਸਿਉ ਲਗਾ ਨੇਹੁ ॥: Falsehood and deception wrapped up in false gilding remain NOT undetected.
 (False ones) utter false praises, (for they) love falsehood (sggs 311).

-Since he is after ‘Parmaarath’ (eternal life or Jeevan Padavee, Spiritual Wisdom …), he is careful for he knows he is walking on a razor’s edge to reach his life’s ultimate Goal of Mool-Abidance.
+Since a Gurmukh is after ‘Parmaarath’ (eternal life or Jeevan Padavee, Spiritual Wisdom …), he is careful for he knows he is walking on a razor’s edge to reach his life’s ultimate Goal of Mool-Abidance.

 He is also aware that praise gives false sense of euphoria and weakens the zeal needed to meet all challenges on the Way of Truth.
 Thus may serve to undermine motivation.